 As we approach the fourth quarter of 2020, it’s a fine time to evaluate your Legal Department – on real terms – and brainstorm improvements for 2021.
 The Legal Operations Health Check can help you in three ways:

-3. Keep some perspective.
-Again, we acknowledge that it’s easy to be overwhelmed; we are proud to present a practical look at legal operations in an effort to strip away the pretense.
+Again, we acknowledge that it’s easy to be overwhelmed.
+We are proud to present a practical look at legal operations in an effort to strip away the pretense.
 It’s OK to take an approach of crawl-walk-run.
 Look for simple solutions, and understand these may be temporary: to revisit the example above, if you create a basic contract playbook, then chart its use, that can help you learn what you want and need in contract process improvements – and then you can consider more advanced solutions, like contract automation tools.

 Special thanks to our partners in the Legal Operations Health Check: Ascertus, InvestCEE, Law IT Group, Legal Operators, Norton Rose Fulbright and UpLevelOps.